chngr/chngr.github.io/GAGLES-F2018.md

 The Hodge theoretic viewpoint and the derived category viewpoint are closely related.
-Nicholas Addington and Richard Thomas seem to be the first to really work out the precise relationship.
+Nicolas Addington and Richard Thomas seem to be the first to really work out the precise relationship.
 Daniel Huybrechts has since then expanded on this relation and have proved some basic structure results for the Kuznetsov component of a cubic fourfold.